 Ramsay Burt, Professor of Dance History at DMU, wrote his book The Male Dancer in 1995 and it immediately won plaudits for talking openly about dance, gender and male homosexuality.

 Professor Burt has been approached many times since by male dancers, particularly when he is overseas, saying how much the book has meant to them.
 He is also in great demand as a guest speaker at lectures and dance festivals.

 But he admits to still being astonished after receiving an email from Spanish choreographer Pérez saying how the book had inspired him as a young gay artist – and that he was naming his latest work at the Opéra National de Paris The Male Dancer.

-Together with the Mariinsky Ballet, Moscow Bolshoi Ballet and the London Royal Ballet, the Paris Opera Ballet is regarded as one of the four most preeminent ballet companies in the world.
+Together with the Mariinsky Ballet, Moscow Bolshoi Ballet and the London Royal Ballet, the Paris Opera Ballet is regarded as one of the most preeminent ballet companies in the world.

 Professor Ramsay Burt

 Professor Burt said: “I’m kind of gobsmacked.
 I had no idea that such a renowned choreographer would read my book.
 There are experimental choreographers I know who have commented on it but this is really in a different league.